From Jesus to the Church by Craig A. Evans – Reviewing Chapter 6Posted by Greg Monette on March 28 2014

 In this post I will be reviewing chapter 6 of Craig Evans’ recent book From Jesus to the Church.
 The previous chapters of the book have been reviewed by others and can be found listed with links provided: HERE

 The overarching theme of Craig Evans’ recent book From Jesus to the Church is concerning the origins of the Jesus movement and whether Jesus of Nazareth envisioned anything like what eventually sprung up in the wake of his own personal ministry (i.e. the Church).
+Stop waiting, join the game now with lucky pharao kostenlos spielen continuous luck and many victories await you!
 With a stunning grasp of the primary sources Evans marshalls the view Jesus did in fact desire some sort of assembly (more likely in the Jewish sense of the word “synagogue”) to spin out from his ministry.
 I’m going to review the sixth and final chapter of this fine work.

 Evans titled this chapter “The Church between Paul, James, and Ignatius.”
 Reading this chapter was like experiencing deja vu.
+You’ll find the best book of ra kostenlos spielen novoline here, you have time to get it!
 I’ve listened to Professor Evans explain the intramural conflict between Jews from the Jesus movement and Jews from outside the movement in a classroom setting.
 This is a very important topic not only for our ancient understanding of Scripture and the first decades of the Jesus movement but also for modern times as accusations that the New Testament Gospels are anti-Semitic get thrown around by scholars and internet skeptics who have failed to read these ancient texts with a critical eye.

 The most important point Evans makes in this chapter is that the Jesus movement up and until the destruction of the temple (c.
 70 CE) was not primarily a non-Jewish movement but was rather a movement primarily made up of Jews.
 This runs throughout the earliest Christian literature from Matthew and John’s Gospels to the letters written to the seven churches in the apocalyptic book of Revelation, in through the time of the writing of the letters of Ignatius, and finally into the first half of the second century during the time of Simon Ben Kosiba (Bar Kokhba).
 Evans’ main argument in this chapter is that when read and interpreted properly the New Testament writings are not anti-Semitic but rather an example of intramural dialogue and debate between Jews of different stripes (Jesus following Jews and non-Jesus following Jews).
 I’m going to focus on the Gospel of Matthew and John’s discussion concerning Jewish dialogue between these two groups to whet your appetite to want to read Evans’ book for yourself.